 Brian’s passion for winemaking has always been his hallmark.
 After years of production wines for others, Brian created a small production of his own wine, “Solesce” starting in 1997.
 With a theme of “ A Passion for the Art of Blending” Brian has now introduced a wine of wines under Brian Carter Cellars label that represents Washington State’s first winery focusing exclusively on an array of blended wines.
 “It’s great to see my passion for blended wines transformed into these new European style blends using Washington State grapes,” he says.
 Meanwhile the awards keep coming forth for Brian’s Blends including most recently a Platinum medal for his 2005 Solesce Bordeaux-Style Blend and a double-Gold for the 2007 Byzance Rhone Style blend

 During his 31 vintages as a Winemaker in Washington, Brian has often been honored by his peers for helping to contribute to the states reputation as a premier wine growing area.
-Past recognition includes the 1996 Alec Bayless prize and the 2004 Industry Service award.
+Past recognition includes the 1996 Alec Bayless prize and the 2004 Industry Service award (by viktor at testsforge).
 Most recently he has been chosen as the 2007 Honorary Vintner for the Auction of Washington Wines 20th Anniversary Event.

 Brian has held leadership positions in numerous professional organizations, including: